gitlabhq/gitlabhq/doc/web_hooks/web_hooks.md

 ## Merge request events

-Triggered when a new merge request is created or an existing merge request was updated/merged/closed.
+Triggered when a new merge request is created, an existing merge request was updated/merged/closed or a commit is added in the source branch.

 **Request header**: